OCA/account-analytic/purchase_request_analytic/readme/USAGE.md

-- Assign an analytic account to the purchase request or to purchase request lines.
+- Assign an analytic distribution to the purchase request or to purchase request lines.